 In Northern Ireland and Wales, you cannot build a shed on the land between the side of your house and its boundary if your land falls within national parks, conservation areas, or areas of outstanding natural beauty.
 You may need to obtain planning permission otherwise.

-Our Leif XS compact garden shed would be the perfect choice in this case.
+Our Leif XS compact garden shed would be the perfect choice for tight spots.
 It has a 2.3 m width, 1m depth, and a maximum height of 1.8 m (but you can easily reduce the height by using fewer wall panels)

 Our Leif XS compact garden shed